 Park was ready in his stance.
 Howell steamed in.
 Just when Howell was about to deliver the ball, Mrs Park dropped her knitting.
 As she bent to pick it up the ball of wool, Howell ran through Dr Park’s defence and clean bowled him.
 By the time Mrs Park had recovered to her posture her husband was already walking back to the pavilion.

 Hundreds from ‘Nip’ Pellew and Jack Gregory meant that Australia reached 499 after being 282 for seven.
 Jack Hobbs held fort for England, scoring 122, but Gregory bowled them out for 251 with figures of seven for 69.
 Armstrong decided to influence the follow-on.
 An anxious Park desperately wanted England to score those 248 runs so that he could get another chance (though he had bowled a single over in the first over, conceding nine runs).

 They didn’t.
 Armstrong’s first spell dented England.
 With Collins also chipping in, England were reduced to 70 for five, and were bowled out for 157, losing by an innings and 91 runs.
 Mrs Park had missed her husband’s entire Test career because she had dropped her knitting.
-What followed?

 - Australia completed the first 5-0 whitewash in the history of Test cricket.

 - Park never played another Test, despite consistent contributions with the bat.
 He played till 1924-25, scoring 2,514 runs from 36 matches at a respectable 39.28 with nine hundreds.